Xav1errl/WHSTechNotes/journal.md

+# October 25, 2024
+ZUMI LESSONS 1.4
+# October 24, 2024
+ZUMI LESSONS 1.3
+# October 23, 2024
+ZUMI LESSONS 1.2
+# October 22, 2024
+ZUMI LESSONS 1.1
+# October 21, 2024
+Ai can benefit us in many ways like replacing jobs with robots, Helping with technian problems, factory jobs.
+But there are risks like Ai taking over the world and dominating the human race and taking us for advantage.
 # October 7, 2024
 Title:computer technician Description: Updating Software,TroubleShooting,Providing general support and installing new equipment for the computer Skills Needed: Communication skills, Customer Service, Problem Solving and trouble shooting Education: High school diploma or equivalent Carrer Growth: Management Skills, Problem solving, Cybersecurity and Programming and software development skills.
 # October 3, 2024